“[Spectrum] has become a go-to place for contemporary fare”

-Since 2012, Spectrum has established itself as one of New York City's preeminent venues for innovative, experimental, and avant-garde music, presenting over 2,000 concerts on the Lower East Side and, since 2017, in the Brooklyn Tech Triangle, across from the Navy Yard.
-Spectrum's principal emphasis is on concert music of the 20th and 21st centuries, as well as improvised music, experimental jazz, and visual art.
-Above all, Spectrum advocates for and supports innovation and virtuosity in the arts.
+Since 2012, Spectrum has established itself as one of New York City's preeminent venues for innovative, experimental, and left-of-center music, sonic arts, and more, presenting over 2,000 concerts on the Lower East Side and since 2017, in the Brooklyn Navy Yard.
+We strive to represent a wide array of artistic practices, with a strong focus on NYC’s creative communities, as well as supporting artists and musicians from abroad.

 Glenn Cornett, MD, PhD, is a biotech entrepreneur who has a passion for the arts.
 His office, in a former ball-bearing factory in the Brooklyn Navy Yard neighborhood, becomes Spectrum on weekends (and occasionally weeknights).
 At its current and former NYC locations, Spectrum has presented over 2,000 events.